dysbulic/The_Technoanarchist_Revolution/_posts/1436-03-08-introduction.md

 We could set up banks of native speakers.
 The first contact with a phone is just press a button and get an operator.

 To address the systemic causes of hunger, I would like to open access to the data stores backing the industries that make up the supply chain.

 Multi-master stores are a database technology that allow independent instances to be seamlessly composited.

 If the storage for all the retail point-of-sale systems were in [one of these](http://ipfs.io), they could all be combined to provide a real-time view of the market.

+An interface could allow people to specify their desires with an AI trying to maximize something like self-reported happiness or simply a report of satisfaction with the system.
+Regardless, sucess is measured by querying the dispositions of the users.